 The 2015 Advanced Training Plans:

-The plans are now presented in an easy to follow format with each week available as a single easy to print and view page.
-There are also full overviews of the plans available which will allow you to see what you’re committing to and how the training progresses.
+The plans are presented in an easy to follow format with each week available as a single easy to print and view page.
+There are also full overviews of the plans available which will allow you to see what you are committing to and how the training progresses.
 For every session, along with clear and easy to follow instructions detailing duration and intensity, you’ll also know exactly why you’re doing that workout, the physiological benefits it’ll confer and how those will transfer into improved performance on the road.